 This Honda Civic hails from Pakistan and the mod job clearly draws its inspiration from a Lamborghini.
 The front end of this Civic has been modified with a huge gaping bumper with large air intakes that seem to mimic the ones on a Lamborghini Huracan Performante.
 The chiseled nose looks particularly striking when viewed in profile, more so like a Lamborghini.
 The bumper also features front skirts that give it an even more hunkered-down look.
 Interestingly, the headlamps have been left as stock, although we think a pair of LED DRLs would have really helped the look of this car.

 The 8th-gen Honda Civic was introduced in 2006 in Pakistan and was available till the end of 2012.
 This particular modified example does not seem to feature any performance upgrades.
 In Pakistan, the 8th-gen Honda Civic was offered with a 1.8L inline 4-cylinder i-VTEC petrol engine, the same that was offered with the 8th-gen Civic in India.
-It was offered with both a 5-speed manual and 5-speed automatic gearbox.
+It was offered with both a 5-speed manual and a 5-speed automatic gearbox.
 In India, the 8th-gen Civic was also offered with a 1.3-litre, 4-cylinder petrol engine paired to an electric motor.
+And how the acceleration has changed from generation to generation can be viewed "here".

 Interestingly, while Pakistan went on to have the 9th-generation of the Civic from 2013, Honda entirely skipped the 9th-gen model for India, until we finally got the 10th-gen model in 2018.
 More recently, Honda even discontinued to 10th-gen of the Civic in India due to low sales.
 This was brought about by dwindling sales in the sedan segment and steep pricing of the Civic in India on account of it being a CKD.
 That said, the Honda Civic remains a benchmark in handling and driving pleasure all over the world.